Sexually Transmitted Infections

 Bacterial STIs are caused by bacteria passed from person-to-person during sexual activity.
-Examples of bacterial infections are: Bacterial Vaginosis, Chlamydia, Gonorrhea, Lympho Granuloma Venereum, Mucopurulent Cervicitis, Pelvic Inflammatory Disease, Syphilis and Cystitis.
+Examples of bacterial infections are Bacterial Vaginosis, Chlamydia, Gonorrhea, Lympho Granuloma Venereum, mucopurulent cervical, and pelvic inflammatory disease Syphilis and Cystitis.

-These diseases may be spread through vaginal, anal and oral sex.
-The germs that cause STDs hide in semen, blood, vaginal secretions, and sometimes saliva.
+These diseases may be spread through vaginal, anal and oral sex—the germs cause STDs to hide in semen, blood, vaginal secretions, and sometimes saliva.
 Most of the organisms are spread by vaginal, anal, or oral sex, but some, such as those that cause genital herpes and genital warts, may be spread through skin contact.

 STD’s is a serious health problem.
-Often people delay to ask for help, because they find it too embarrassing to do so.
+Often people delay asking for help because they find it too embarrassing to do so.
 If left untreated, some STD’s can cause permanent damage, such as infertility (the inability to have a baby) and even death (in the case of HIV/AIDS).

 vaginal or penis discharge (smelly/ white / yellow / reddish brown)